Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-5.md

 The second `init` argument is `opts`, an `Object` of options for the user to configure the component.
 So users of [o-autoinit](https://registry.origami.ft.com/components/o-autoinit@2.0.4/readme) or the [Origami Build Service](https://www.ft.com/__origami/service/build/v2/) can also configure components, data attributes may alternatively be used to set component configuration.

-In `/src/js/example` getting component configuration is handled in the constructor.
-The `this.options` property is assigned to the `opts` object, which is merged using the `getDataAttributes` with any data attributes with a namespace `data-o-example-[option]`.
+In `/src/js/example` setting component configuration is handled in the constructor.
+The `this.options` property is assigned to the given `opts` object, which is merged with any data attributes that have a namespace `data-o-example-[option]`.

 For instance the `o-table` component has a sort feature which may be disabled by either passing `{sortable: false}` to the [`o-table` `init` method](https://registry.origami.ft.com/components/o-table@8.0.11/jsdoc?brand=master) or by adding the [`data-o-table-sortable="false"`](https://registry.origami.ft.com/components/o-table@8.0.11/readme?brand=master#disable-sort) attribute to the `o-table` element.

-We'll add configuration options later to demonstrate how to use the options users set.
+We'll add configuration options later to demonstrate.
 For full details see the [JavaScript configuration](/spec/v1/javascript/#configuration) section of the Origami specification.

-## <abbr title="Document Object Model">DOM</abbr> Manipulation

-Origami components use browser apis directly for [Document Object Model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) manipulation.
-For instance [`Document.querySelector`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) to get an element and [`HTMLElement.innerText`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/innerText) to set an elements text content.

 ## Interactivity